 Identity theft: Although most businesses take many precautions to secure customer data, fraudsters still manage to hack into databases and steal usernames, passwords, credit card numbers and other personal information.

 Hackers often sell credit card numbers to other scammers, who then open accounts with ecommerce merchants and use the stolen numbers to pay for purchases.

 DDOS and Automated Fraud Detection

-BigCommerce employs hacker deterrent security provisioning, three redundant network architectures and hardware firewalls to protect online stores from cybercrime.
+BigCommerce is a secure hosted ecommerce platform with hacker deterrent security provisioning, three redundant network architectures and hardware firewalls to protect online stores from cybercrime.
 For additional security, Sift Science –– the security company behind Airbnb, Uber and Wayfair –– is available for customers to install.

 This type of ecommerce fraud is difficult to detect because many people don’t check their credit card statements thoroughly — and because victims typically have no idea that someone opened an online account in their names.